shepherd98/Keras-Tensorflow-DenoisingModelsFramework-withTNRD/README.md

 Note: If you wish to use this code, in models.py and icg.python.ops.icg_ops.py change all occurrences of {/home/cpm/Research/KfTNRD/2021/Denoising_Framework} to the path to the project

+## Code Overview

-Also, here is a list of the directories and files plus explanations:
+Here is a list of the directories and files plus explanations:

 Files: